 To best deal with Korea’s weather in April, layers are the name of the game.
 Jeans, trousers, skirts with leggings or tights, and long-sleeved shirts or sweaters work well.
 Bring along a hoodie, cardigan or light jacket, in case the wind starts up, or there’s a brief cold snap.

 There is some precipitation in April, but rather than carry a cumbersome umbrella with you everywhere you go, I recommend picking one up on the fly at a convenience store or street stall, if it starts to rain.
 Umbrellas will pop up every which way you turn, as soon as the drops start falling.

-Korea Weather in April | Packing List
+Visiting Korea in April | Packing List